softwaremill/bootzooka/docs/devtips.md

 ### Logging

-Logging is performed using [scala logging](https://github.com/lightbend/scala-logging).
+Logging is performed using Slf4j.
 Extend `Logging` to bring into scope a `logger` value.

-Bootzooka also supports correlation ids.
-The id is read from the `X-Correlation-ID` header of incoming requests (see `CorrelationIdInterceptor`), or a new one is generated.
-The correlation ids are included in all outgoing http requests (see `SetCorrelationIdBackend`).
+The logs that are output to the console include the current trace id.